-Meacham, an Ind.
-Republican-Democrat, was the representative for Vermont's 1st congressional district from 1855 to 1857.
+Meacham was the representative for Vermont’s 1st congressional district and was an Ind.
+Republican-Democrat.
+He served from 1855 to 1857.

 From Dec 1849 to Aug 1856, Meacham missed 835 of 2,101 roll call votes, which is 39.7%.
 This is much worse than the median of 25.3% among the lifetime records of representatives serving in Aug 1856.
 The chart below reports missed votes over time.

 |Dec 1854-Mar 1855||155||65||41.9%||84th|